electricitymaps/electricitymaps-contrib/README.md

 PYTHONPATH=. python mockserver/update_state.py <zone_name>
 ```
 from the root directory, replacing `<zone_name>` by the zone identifier of the parser you want to test.
 This will fetch production and exchanges and assign it a random carbon intensity value.
 It should appear on the map as you refresh your local browser.

+### Non real-time parsers
+While the map relies on having real-time (hourly or better) data it's still useful to collect data from past days, see the [CAISO](https://github.com/tmrowco/electricitymap/blob/master/parsers/US_CA.py) parser as an example.
+The most important parameters are that data is provided at regular intervals during the day and that generation is broken down by type.
+It's ok if coal/gas/oil are combined in the data.

 ### Troubleshooting